Date: 08 January 2018

 Running for a second consecutive year, the RCoA is delighted to announce a new Trainee network category for the 2017 awards.

-Dr Charlotte Small, University Hospital Birmingham NHS Foundation Trust, won the Trainee award, and the Trainee network winner was South West Anaesthesia Research Matrix (SWARM) at Plymouth Hospitals NHS Trust.
+Dr Charlotte Small, University Hospital Birmingham NHS Foundation Trust, won the Trainee award, and the Trainee network winner was South West Anaesthesia Research Matrix (SWARM) of the South West Peninsula School of Anaesthesia.

 Applicants were required to outline their contribution to the leadership of several NIHR CRN Portfolio studies, with particular weight being attached to: